turingschool/front-end-curriculum/lessons/module-4/continuous-integration.md

 Before we get started configuring the TravisCI installation, script, and deployment phases, let's make sure we have our test script set up.

-By default, in our node projects the TravisCI test section will simply try to run `npm test`.
+By default, in our Node projects the TravisCI test section will simply try to run `npm test`.
 If you don't currently have a command in here for your test script in your `package.json` file, update it to reflect the command you've been using to run your tests.
 That might look something like this:

 ```js
 "scripts": {